 Turn your eyes upon Jesus,

 And the things of earth will grow strangely dim,

 In the light of His glory and grace.

-Heavenly Father, we praise and thank You for the many truths contained in the Scripture and the many lessons You want to teach us through the epistles of Paul and the other apostles of Christ.
+Heavenly Father, I praise and thank You for the many truths contained in the Scripture and the many lessons You want to teach me through the epistles of Paul and the other apostles of Christ.
 Give me ears that are willing to hear Your voice, eyes to see what You want me to see, and a teachable heart that is open to the challenges You give me.
-I confess there have been times when I have left my first love and strayed back into the ways of the world and pray that You would search my heart and cleanse me within... and keep me walking on the road of righteousness, for His name's sake, AMEN.
+I confess, there have been times when I have left my first love and strayed back into the ways of the world.
+I pray that You would search my heart and cleanse me within, and keep me walking on the road of righteousness, for His name's sake, AMEN.